steven-outteridge/steve-nginx-demo/README.md

 A vagrant CentOS virtual host is created using virtulbox with a static private IP of 192.168.0.233 then the nginx microservice provisioned via ansible.
 The provison includes:
- installing and starting docker and docker-compose, copying Dockerfile docker-compose.yml and basic index.html to the virt starting the nginx:alpine micro service and exposing port 8080
+-installing and starting docker and docker-compose, -copying Dockerfile docker-compose.yml and basic index.html to the virt -starting the nginx:alpine micro service and exposing port 8080

 Once the repo has been cloned this can be implemented using: